 Don’t use harsh chemicals to remove the odors from your carpet, instead use a combination of white vinegar and water to get rid of persistent doggy aromas.

-The Hoover Power Scrub Deluxe Carpet Washer is the best selling wet vacuum on Amazon Prime and has 4.5 stars out of over 11,000 reviews!
+The Hoover Power Scrub Deluxe Carpet Washer (click to check current price on Amazon) is the best selling wet vacuum on Amazon Prime and has 4.5 stars out of over 11,000 reviews!

 And at just a little over $100, you may wonder why you didn’t buy one years ago!
 Lightweight, upholstery tool and a built-in heater for quick drying time are just a few of the reasons people are buying this for their pet odor issues!